MohamedAboElnaser/Natours-app/README.md

 ## Description

 Natours Backend API is the foundation of the Natours application, responsible for handling data related to nature tours, user accounts, bookings, and more.
-It follows RESTful principles and provides endpoints for CRUD (Create, Read, Update, Delete) operations on different resources.
+It follows the Model-View-Controller (MVC) architecture, providing a structured and modular approach to development.
 This API is designed to be scalable and maintainable, making it an ideal backend solution for any tour booking application.

 ## Features